 By: RJ Kraft and Tyler Deering

 A hot start on the beach: On the same day that his three-year contract extension with Hendrick Motorsports was announced, Alex Bowman earned the pole position for the 2023 DAYTONA 500.
 The top starting spot came with new crew chief Blake Harris calling the shots for the No. 48 Ally Racing team.
 For Bowman, it marked his record sixth straight front-row start for "The Great American Race."
 The pole was the eighth in nine years for Hendrick Motorsports in the DAYTONA 500.
-With teammate Kyle Larson set to start second, the organization earned its third consecutive front-row sweep.
+With teammate Larson set to start second, the organization earned its third consecutive front-row sweep.
 Four days later, Bowman became the first pole sitter to finish in the top five of the DAYTONA 500 since Bill Elliott did so in 2001.

 RELATED: Scenes from the 1-2 qualifying sweep at Daytona

 Byron goes back-to-back: Few, if any, drivers in the Cup Series had a hotter start this season than Byron.
 Despite a tough opening two races in 2023, the driver of the No. 24 Chevrolet heated up to close out the West Coast swing.
 At Las Vegas Motor Speedway, he led 176 of 271 laps, swept the stages and scored the win over Larson in an overtime finish.
 The following week at Phoenix Raceway, Byron and crew chief Rudy Fugle again took advantage of a late-race caution to score a second victory in a row.
-It was the first time that Byron has won consecutive races in the sport’s top series.
+It was the first time that Byron had won consecutive races in the sport’s top series.

 RELATED: See all of William Byron's wins at Hendrick Motorsports